xraypy/xraylarch/doc/fitting/fitpeaks.rst

 As in the :ref:`Example in the previous section <fit_example1_sec>`, we make a simple mock data set and fit a Gaussian function to it.
-Here we also add a linear background, and do the whole fit in in one line instead of a dozen or so lines used before:
+Here we also add a linear background, and do the whole fit with a single function, instead of a dozen or so lines of code used before:

 .. literalinclude:: ../../examples/fitting/doc_example_fitpeak1.lar